Welcome to NephJC, the Twitter Nephrology Journal Club.

 NephJC meets twice a month to discuss the research, guidelines, and editorials that are driving nephrology forward.
 We use the open, social media platform, Twitter to allow people across medicine to participate.
 We regularly get doctors, students, fellows, patients and residents participating in our spirited conversations.
 After the chat the conversations are archived by Symplur and in Storify.
 You can also follow our posts on Pubmed.

-The next NephJC discussion on Tuesday, August 23 at 9pm EDT and August 24 Wednesday 8pm BST.
-We will be discussing whether eating red meat increases the risk of ESRD.
+The next NephJC discussion on Tuesday, November 1 at 9pm EDT and November 2 at 8pm BST.
+We will be discussing whether contrast nephropathy exists - another JASN paper.

 The Oxford pathology classification does not include crescents in its assessment of IgA nephropathy.
 This was due to the low number of crescents on the initial cohort.
 This week's NephJC looks at a recent attempt to right this oversight.

 Previous NephJC discussions: